ocuroot/ocuroot.com/_docs/usage_releases.md

 In this example, we define a simple release process that builds a docker container, then deploys it to all staging environments, followed by all production environments.

-Work within phases is defined as either a `call`, which is not associated with an environment, or a `deploy`, which is.
+Work within phases is defined as either a `task`, which is not associated with an environment, or a `deploy`, which is.
 It is assumed that deploy work is idempotent, and will replace any existing deployments for this config file within the specified environment.

-Calls have a `fn` function which is called to execute the call.
+Tasks have a `fn` function which is called to execute the task.

 Deploys always have an `up` and `down` function, which define the steps to perform when deploying and undeploying to an environment.

-These functions all receive a `ctx` parameter, which contains all context for the function, most notably `inputs` as defined in the work declaration.
+These functions all receive parameters defined by the `inputs` dictionary of the task/deploy definition.

 The `phase` function is a way to group together related work.
 Any work in a phase may execute in parallel.
 Each phase is executed in the order defined in the `*.ocu.star` file.
-If a `call` or `deploy` is defined outside of a
+If a `task` or `deploy` is defined outside of a
-`phase`, it will be run in-order as if it were in a phase with only one work item.
+`phase`, it will be executed in-order as if it were in a phase with only one work item.

 ## Starting a New Release